On this page

 Our resources cover both internal and external disputes and conflicts that your not-for-profit organisation may face.

-External disputes are where your organisation as a whole is in a conflict situation with another person or organisation, such as a service provider, a landlord, a client, a partner or someone who believes they have suffered loss because of your organisation (such as through negligence or defamation).
+External disputes are disputes that occur between your organisation and an outside party.
+It is where your organisation as a whole is in a conflict situation with another person or organisation, such as a service provider, a landlord, a client, a partner or someone who believes they have suffered loss because of your organisation (such as through negligence, misleading information or defamation).

 More information